vector-of-bool/bpt/docs/design.rst

 ===================================

-Only ``src/`` and ``include/`` will ever be used as the basis for `header resolution <header search path>` while building a project, so all
+Only ``src/`` and ``include/`` will ever be used as the basis for :term:`header resolution <header search path>` while building a project, so all
 |#include| directives should be relative to those directories.
 Refer to
 :ref:`libs.source-kinds`.